zynachs/s3k-monitor/project-report.md

 ### Write xor execute policy

-Write xor execute is a policy which is achieved by combining the code integrity policy and the non-executable data policy.
+Write xor execute is a policy which is achieved by combining the code integrity policy and the non-executable data policy[[1]](#references).
 The code integrity policy enforces that memory intended for program code cannot be writable and the non-executable data policy enforces that memory intended for program data (such as stack and heap) cannot be executable.
 In summary, one piece of memory is *always* either writable or executable and never both at once.

 ### Software authentication